dayyanmirza/Dashboard-Content-Creation/README.md

 2. Open your browser to interact with the dashboard.
 3. Make sure you import your TikTok data instead of using mine if you want to analyse your own stats!

-Furthermore, if you would just like to check out the app just click this link: https://dashboard-content-creation-8rkkkjtpaudjqqrkh99d4z.streamlit.app/
+Furthermore, if you would just like to check out the dashboard just click this link: https://dashboard-content-creation-8rkkkjtpaudjqqrkh99d4z.streamlit.app/